-- Scale effective strategies including the required bridge programs and Integrated Education and Training Models, such as Integrated Career and Academic Preparation System (I-CAPS) or other approved integrated models that meet the required guidelines for the ICCB. - o The following expectations are outlined for the duration of this grant. - Year 1: At least 1 active bridge program is required. - Year 2: At least 1 active bridge AND at least one active IET/ICAPS program - Year 3: At least 1 active bridge AND at least one active IET/ICAPS program - Implement contextualized Career Pathways and Industry-focused curricula that are aligned with industries and occupations targeted at the state and regional levels while responding to the needs of local employers - Build on the Illinois Adult Education (ABE/ASE), ELA/ESL Standards/Common Core and College Readiness Standards, and the Illinois Career Cluster Framework to ensure students are college and workplace ready - Integrate technology focused instruction to improve learning and the skills necessary for success of students in adult education, and their transition into postsecondary education and employment.
+- Scale effective strategies including the required bridge programs and Integrated Education and Training Models, such as Integrated Career and Academic Preparation System (I-CAPS) or other approved integrated models that meet the required guidelines for the ICCB.
+Programs are required to offer at least 1 active bridge and at least one active ICAPS program. - Implement contextualized Career Pathways and Industry-focused curricula that are aligned with industries and occupations targeted at the state and regional levels while responding to the needs of local employers

+- Build on the Illinois Adult Education (ABE/ASE), ELA/ESL Standards/Common Core and College Readiness Standards, and the Illinois Career Cluster Framework to ensure students are college and workplace ready - Integrate technology focused instruction to improve learning and the skills necessary for success of students in adult education, and their transition into postsecondary education and employment.
 This incudes, but is not limited to digital literacy, specific instructional software, distance education (i-Pathways), and the development of other technology skills needed for student success